Start Free Pilot

 Outsource

-Another common approach is to look for a company that specializes in data labeling and can ensure the quality and professional approach.
+Another common approach is to look for an expert data annotation company that specializes in data labeling, including image annotation services and video annotation services.
+They can ensure the quality and professional approach.
 The external group will not give you the fullest control over your project but will take a load off your shoulders instead and allow you to focus on strategic tasks instead.
 This is a great alternative for smaller companies or short-time projects.
 Also, if you know you'll be coming back from time to time with new batches of data, outsourcing gives you the opportunity to form long-term partnerships with added benefits of trust and improved communication.
-If you don't have a constant need to label new data, or cannot handle a whole in-house team of data experts, why not ask us for a quote? ;)

 Crowdsource